 Scientist and product developer.
-I design algorithms and consumer experiences to help people understand their personal genetic data.
+I design algorithms and consumer features to help people understand their personal genetic data.
 I have a PhD in Biosciences from Stanford University and a master's degree in applied mathematics from the University of Michigan.

 Last updated: May 17, 2026